prasannax1/starships/README.md

 ### Structure

-The *Raven* shows it's inspiration from the *Argo* class cargo shuttle of the late 2300s, with its boxy structure and embedded warp nacelles.
-The cockpit is in the front, and a main walkway extends all the way back with rooms arranged leaflike to the sides.
-The *Raven* carries three times as many modules as a standard *Danube* class runabout.
-The walkway terminates in the aft cargo area.
-The warp core is contained on top, just like a standard runabout.
-The warp core has Jeffries tube access from the cargo area.
+The *Raven* has a very simple structure of single saucer shaped hull with warp coils at the bottom - somewhat like the ubiquitious *Miranda* class but much smaller.

+Like all ships of the ICP like, the *Raven* lacks a true bridge, which is replaced by the large cockpit at the front of deck 2.
+This is followed by runabout like modular labs and living area - messhall, sickbay, etc. This is followed by the engine room which houses the vertical warp core which occupies both decks.
+This is followed by the cargo/shuttle bay, which also houses the ship's transporters.
+The cargo bay also spans both decks.

+The front part of deck 1 has additional labs which require specialized instrumentation.

 #### Auxillary vehicles.

-Like the *Argo*, the *Raven* can also hold auxillary vehicles in the aft cargo area.
-Typically these are land vehicles, although the cargo hold is large enough to hold a *Bumblebee* (or smaller) shuttle.
-The *Raven* is not configured for launching auxillary vehicles in space, although it can be achieved by sealing the cargo area and opening the aft bay doors to vent atmosphere.

-This manoeuvre is not recommended if you have cargo in the hold which you don't want to lose.
+The large aft cargo bay of the *Raven* is large enough to hold small to medium shuttles and frequently carries 1 *Bumblebee* class shuttle.

 ### Deployment

-The *Raven* is the standard auxillary vehicle of the *Aviary*.
-It is used for planetary and deep space away missions, and used as transport vehicle for personnel and cargo.
-The *Aviary* maintains 80 *Raven* vessels, distributed across all science sections.
+The *Raven* is used by the *Aviary* like any other ship would use runabouts - stand alone missions, long missions, missions spanning multiple sites, etc. The *Aviary* maintains 16 *Raven* vessels, 2 in each science sections.

 ## Vulture Class